psychemedia/sin-eater-resources/src/_through_1880s.md

 He goes on to explain how Cwmannan is not some primitive settlement in the back of the beyond:

 > This picture of the place most give English readers a very " wild" notion, in all conscience, of " wild Wales;" but perhaps you will allow me to say that we are not so benighted as we are made to appear.
 We are a law-abiding. chapel going people.
 We have our railway and postal and telegraphic services to connect us with the world.
 We read our daily and weekly newspapers, and aspire even to monthlies and quarterlies.
 We are educated in politics and religion at least up to the average standard.
 Nowhere in England, from coast to coast, will you find Liberalism and Nonconformity comparatively stronger than they are to-day at this obscure little Cwmamman.
 This is not Welsh braggadocio but sober fact.
-In our political struggles, Liberalism is overwhelmingly triumphant; and our "census of worehippers," if compared with your city and town returns, would have your averages far behind.
+In our political struggles, Liberalism is overwhelmingly triumphant; and our "census of worshippers," if compared with your city and town returns, would have your averages far behind.
 This, then, is hardly the right sort of place for a " sin-eater."

 He closes with a request that Paxton Hood does the honourable thing and retract the claim, or make some other amend: